Aging in place with dementia — how long it's possible and what it takes

 The transition is hard.
 Your parent might resist.
 They might not understand why they're in a new place.
 They might ask repeatedly to go home.
 They might be distressed.
 These things are real, and they're terrible to watch.
 But your parent's quality of life in a facility with proper care is often better than their quality of life at home being inadequately cared for because you're stretched beyond human capacity.

 You can preserve some of your parent's identity in the transition.
 Bring familiar things: photos, favorite stuffed animals or blankets, a familiar chair.
 Visit regularly.
 Maintain some of the rituals and preferences that matter.
-Your parent might not recognize you, but there's research that suggests that their brain still responds to familiar voices, familiar people, familiar routines.
+Your parent might not recognize you, but research suggests that their brain still responds to familiar voices, familiar people, familiar routines.
 Your presence matters even if they can't tell you it does.

 Grief happens in waves.
 You grieve the diagnosis.
 You grieve as your parent declines.
 You grieve the move, and you grieve again as they decline further.
-Some of the hardest moments come later, sometimes, when it hits you that your parent is gone even though their body is still there.
+Some of the hardest moments come later, when it hits you that your parent is gone even though their body is still there.
 That's normal.
 That's human.
 And it's one more reason to give yourself permission to transition to a facility when you can no longer sustain home care.
 You can't grieve properly while you're in crisis trying to keep them at home.

 Read more